Joehuu/osu-wiki/wiki/Best_Of/en.md

 _Main page: [Community Choice](wiki/Community_Choice)_

 It is now known as Community Choice.
-"Best of" was a bit off because there were better beatmaps out there that weren't voted the "best."
+The title "Best of" was a bit off because there were better beatmaps out there that weren't voted the "best".